opencobra/memote/docs/custom_tests.rst

 =========================

 Finally, there are two ways of configuring memote to find custom tests.
-The first involves the ``--custom`` option of the memote CLI and requires the user to provide a corresponding config file with the custom test modules, while the second involves passing arguments directly to pytest through the use of the ``--pytest-args`` option, which can be abbreviated to ``-a``.
+The first involves the ``--custom-*`` options of the memote CLI and requires the user to provide a corresponding config file with the custom test modules, while the second involves passing arguments directly to pytest through the use of the ``--pytest-args`` option, which can be abbreviated to ``-a``.
 This option only requires the user to set up the custom test module.
 No config file is needed here.

 The Custom Option
 -----------------

-When invoking the ``memote run`` or ``memote report snapshot`` commands in the terminal, it is possible to add the ``--custom`` option.
-This option takes two parameters in a fixed order:
+When invoking the ``memote run``, ``memote report snapshot`` or ``memote report diff`` commands in the terminal, it is possible to add the ``--custom-*`` options:

-1. The absolute path to any directory in which pytest is to check for custom tests modules.
+1. ``--custom-tests`` takes the absolute path to any directory in which pytest is to check for custom tests modules.
 By default test discovery is recursive.
 More information is provided `here`_.

-2. The absolute path to a valid configuration file.
+2. ``--custom-config`` The absolute path to a valid configuration file.

+To simply insert custom tests into the test suite, it suffices to use the first option ``--custom-tests``.
+Providing the custom configuration file with ``--custom-config`` further gives you the means to weigh, categorise and layout where on the report your results will be displayed.

 .. _here: https://docs.pytest.org/en/latest/goodpractices.html

 .. code-block:: console

-    $ memote report snapshot --custom path/to/dir/ path/to/config.yml --filename "report.html" path/to/model.xml
+    $ memote report snapshot --custom-tests path/to/dir/ --custom-config path/to/config.yml --filename "report.html" path/to/model.xml

 The Pytest Option
 -----------------

-In case you want to avoid setting up a configuration file, it is possible to pass any number of absolute paths to custom test directories directly to pytest, as long as they are placed behind any other parameters that you might want to pass in.
+In addition, it is possible to pass any number of absolute paths to custom test directories directly to pytest, as long as they are placed behind any other parameters that you might want to pass in.
 For instance here we want to get a list of the ten slowest running tests while including two custom test module directories:

 .. code-block:: console